 Former Secretary of State John Kerry criticized President Donald Trump in an op-ed for The New York Times on Thursday for pulling out of the Iran nuclear deal he negotiated on behalf of the Obama administration.

-Kerry, who is backing former Vice President Joe Biden’s bid to become the 2020 Democratic presidential nominee, claimed that Trump’s actions were only aimed at undoing a legacy-making accomplishment by his predecessor.
+Kerry, who is backing former Vice President Joe Biden’s bid to become the 2020 Democratic presidential nominee, that Trump’s actions were only aimed at undoing a legacy-making accomplishment by his predecessor.

 “He put his disdain for anything done by the last administration ahead of his duty to keep the country safe,” Kerry wrote.